La Folie du Docteur Tube

 La Folie du docteur Tube is a 1915 short silent experimental film directed by Abel Gance, in which a scientist takes a white, cocaine-like powder which makes him hallucinate.
-Gance shows the man's hallucinations by using a series of distorting lenses on the camera.
+Gance shows the man's hallucinations by using a series of distorting mirrors and ordinary lenses, because no distorting lenses were available at this moment in time.
 A copy of the film is preserved at the Cinémathèque française and has been digitised.

 Plot

 A famous and whimsical Doctor Tube invents a powder that makes people deformed.
 He first tries the experiment on a dog, then on his assistant, a black child, and on himself.
 The result amuses them a lot.
 He then sprays some powder on two lovely young girls who visit him, who are devastated by the result, as well as their fiancés who receive the same treatment.
 The bodies are so deformed that they become unrecognizable.
 The four young people come to blows with the professor, who then tells them that all they need to do is get rid of the dust that covers their clothes to regain a normal shape.
 Everything goes back to normal and the adventure ends around a table and a bottle of champagne.